arundada9000/Code-Olympiad-2081/README.md

 - **Event Details:** Participants can see coding event's details, demo questions, syllabus and other participants.
 - **Participant Registration:** Competitors can register, view available events, and track their progress.
-- **Real-time Leaderboards:** Participants can view live participants during and after the registration.
+- **Real-time Participation:** Participants can view live participants during and after the registration.
 - **Demo Questions:** Demo questions are available for practice.
 - **Timer:** Countdown timer for program starting date.